Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 Featuring world premieres, retellings of classic works and critically acclaimed productions in the fields of music, theatre, opera and dance, Edinburgh International Festival is a true celebration of the performing arts.

 Since its establishment in 1947 when it sought to encourage the ‘flowering of the human spirit’ in post-war Scotland, it has continued to capture and showcase artistic creativity.
-And 2025’s programme looks set to continue this aim.

-After 2024 Festival’s theme: Rituals That Unite Us, the 2025 Festival explores the theme The Truth We Seek.
-The programme of live entertainment celebrates the practices, traditions and festivities that give us meaning and connect us.
+Running over 24 days and featuring 161 performances from over 2000 artists across 42 nations, the 2025 Festival explored the theme The Truth We Seek.
+The programme of live entertainment celebrated the practices, traditions and festivities that give us meaning and connect us.

 Edinburgh Festival Fringe